MarsDex-2045/MarsDex-Server/README.md

 ## Features
 At the time of writing, the following features are implemented:
 ### API Calls
+**There are still some calls missing in the spec sheet.
+These will be added in the Beta Phase**

 [All the calls found in `openapi-group-23.yaml`](https://git.ti.howest.be/TI/2020-2021/s3/project-ii/projects/groep-23/server/-/blob/master/src/main/resources/openapi-group-23.yaml) will return data.
 Not all data is real data directly pulled from the H2 Database:

 |Endpoint|Mock or Implemented?|